 The Advanced Course is the professional phase of the ROTC program.
 The Advanced Course includes courses in leadership skills, training and personnel management, ethics, military justice, and military tactics.
 Students must complete a military history course through the Department of Military Science or through another approved list of MSU approved courses.
 Military Science IV students must complete a department approved staff ride during their final year of studies.
 Finally, all Advanced Course cadets must meet the Army standards for physical fitness and height/weight requirements.
 All Advanced Course students must attend a four–week long Advanced Camp at Fort Knox, KY.
 Students normally attend the Advanced Camp the summer between their junior and senior years.

 Upon satisfactory completion of the Advanced Course requirements and the awarding of the bachelor's degree, the student is eligible for a commission as a Second Lieutenant in the United States Army, the U.S. Army Reserve, or the Army National Guard.

 Selected students participating in the ROTC program may attend Airborne, Air Assault, Mountain Warfare, or Northern Warfare training.
-Additionally, selected students have the opportunity to participate in a Cultural Awareness program, Foreign Language Program, Nurse Summer Training Program, or Cadet Troop Leadership Training in which they perform the duties of an officer at an Army installation.
+Additionally, selected students have the opportunity to participate in a Cultural Understanding and Language Program, Project Global Officer, Foreign Language Program, Nurse Summer Training Program, or Cadet Troop Leadership Training in which they perform the duties of an officer at an Army installation.
 Non–scholarship students in the Advanced Course may elect to serve as officer trainees in local National Guard and Army Reserve units, thereby receiving additional training, experience, and financial support while attending college.

 Credit for Previous Military Training